 Summer Campus Life

 Students under the age of 18 are housed in residence halls on campus, with trained Resident Counselors on each floor, full-time professional staff, key-card access and strict sign-out policies.
-Rooms are singles, doubles and in some cases, triples.
+Rooms are singles or doubles.
 Summer Intensive roommates are assigned based on gender, age and arts discipline.
 Requests for specific roommates or singles will be considered, but are not guaranteed.
 Students under age 18 are not allowed to leave campus unless they are on a supervised class outing or activity trip.
-College-age students are housed separately from high school students.
+College-age students are housed separately from high school students, in the Center Stage apartment complex.

 All residence halls are air-conditioned.
 See the FAQ section below for useful information, including a suggested packing list.
 Linens are NOT provided; beds are extra-long twin size.

 A full meal plan (three meals/day) is included in room & board for students living on campus for one week or more.
 Dining Services offers healthy options at every meal, including vegetarian, vegan and gluten-free menu items.
 Students with special dietary needs or concerns should call Dining Services at 336-770-3327.

 In general, students can expect to spend 7-8 hours in class on weekdays, with some programs holding evening and/or Saturday classes.
 Social activities are planned by the activities staff for evenings and weekends.